If you come from an object-oriented background, Elixir might be a little bit confusing.

 Thankfully, there are a lot of resources out there that will help you learn the language and the functional programming paradigm.
 Below, I have listed most that I think are valuable.

 The article has two parts.
-In the first one, I review resources for beginner Elixir developers.
+In the first one, I review resources for beginner Elixir software engineers.
 Once you finish up with these, the second part is a collection of further suggestions to help you improve your skills.

 Since everyone learns differently, I have tried to provide a diverse set so that you can pick content that suits your learning style.
 Good luck!